tiennynyle/homemadefood/README.md

 - main.py
 - All files in homemadefood > src > components
 - App.js
 - Credit: I used some templates from material-ui to display tables, menu bar, buttons, etc. in my front end (Link: https://material-ui.com/).
 I modified the template to work with my data returned by my back-end, and also modified it according to my design purposes.
+- Disclaimer: The images URLs I used for the "Photo" table in my database were found on Google Image.
+I do not own any photos in my database.
+If the images were a copyright issue, please contact me so that I will remove them.
 ## GUI References
 ```
 http://localhost:3000/signUp